 How long does a probate valuation take?

-The property visit typically takes a few hours.
-Reports are usually issued within a few working days.
+The visit typically takes a few hours depending on property size and contents.
+Reports are usually issued within a few working days after the visit, subject to complexity.

 What items must be included?